Aliases for PDE1A Gene

 GeneCards Summary for PDE1A Gene

-PDE1A (Phosphodiesterase 1A, Calmodulin-Dependent) is a Protein Coding gene.
-Among its related pathways are Immune System and DAG and IP3 signaling.
-GO annotations related to this gene include calmodulin binding and cGMP binding.
-An important paralog of this gene is PDE7A.
+PDE1A (Phosphodiesterase 1A) is a Protein Coding gene.
+Diseases associated with PDE1A include Fraser Syndrome 1.
+Among its related pathways are Signaling by GPCR and Sweet Taste Signaling.
+Gene Ontology (GO) annotations related to this gene include calmodulin binding and cGMP binding.
+An important paralog of this gene is PDE1C.

 Phosphodiesterases (PDEs) are a family of phosphohydrolyases that catalyze the hydrolysis of 3' cyclic phosphate bonds in adenosine and/or guanine 3',5' cyclic monophosphate (cAMP and/or cGMP).
 PDEs regulate the second messengers by controlling their degradation.